Operating Instruction 5.19.3.1 Driver's License Record Check

 2. The circumstances of the violation and nexus to the employee’s work, e.g.:

-1. Whether the incident(s) involved a state vehicle or an employee's personal vehicle;
+1. Whether the incident(s) involved a state vehicle or a personal vehicle;

-2. The frequency with which the employee must drive as part of his or her job;
+2. The frequency with which the employee must drive as part of their job;

 3. The kind of driving done by the employee – is the employee driving other employees, students, clients?
 Is the employee driving a vehicle that requires special care – a large truck or plow, for instance?